International Electron Devices Meeting

 The IEEE International Electron Devices Meeting (IEDM) is an annual micro- and nanoelectronics conference held each December that serves as a forum for reporting technological breakthroughs in the areas of semiconductor and related device technologies, design, manufacturing, physics, modeling and circuit-device interaction.

+IEDM brings together managers, engineers, and scientists from industry, academia, and government around the world to discuss CMOS transistor technology, memory, displays, sensors, MEMS devices, quantum devices, nanoscale devices, optoelectronics, power, process technology, and device modeling and simulation.
+The conference also encompasses discussions and presentations on devices in silicon, compound and organic semiconductors, and emerging material systems.
+IEDM has technical paper presentations and plenary presentations, panel sessions, invited talks, and exhibits.

 The IEEE IEDM is where "Moore’s Law" got its name, as Gordon Moore first published his predictions in an article in Electronics Magazine in 1965.
 Ten years later he refined them in a talk at the IEDM, and from that point on people began referring to them as Moore's Law.
 Moore’s Law states that the complexity of integrated circuits would double approximately every two years.

-IEDM brings together managers, engineers, and scientists from industry, academia, and government around the world to discuss nanometer-scale CMOS transistor technology, advanced memory, displays, sensors, MEMS devices, novel quantum and nanoscale devices using emerging phenomena, optoelectronics, power, energy harvesting, and ultra-high-speed devices, as well as process technology and device modeling and simulation.
-The conference also encompasses discussions and presentations on devices in silicon, compound and organic semiconductors, and emerging material systems.
-In addition to technical paper presentations, IEDM includes multiple plenary presentations, panel sessions, tutorials, short courses, invited talks, exhibits and an entrepreneurship panel session conducted by experts in the field from around the globe.

-The 68th annual IEEE IEDM was held at the Hilton San Francisco Union Square hotel from December 3–7, 2022.
-The theme for 2022 was “The 75th Anniversary of the Transistor, and the Next Transformative Devices to Address Global Challenges.”
-Among the program highlights were three Plenary talks: